 4. Inform students of viable alternatives

-Is your text available in a cheaper electronic form, such as on the RedShelf or VitalSource platform?
-Can students rent the text?
 Will a previous edition work for your course?
+Does the library have an ebook version of the title?
 Informing students of options can help them to save money, or to obtain the book when the bookstores are out-of-stock.

 5. Avoid assigning custom texts and code packaged textbooks

 Custom texts may be cheaper than the new hardcover edition of the standard text, but custom editions usually cost more than a used copy of the standard text.
 Students often can’t resell custom editions after the course (money they often need to buy the next semester’s texts).